Konadu-Akwasi-Akuoko/A-Common-Sense-Guide-to-Data-Structures-And-Algorithms--Book-Summary/README.md

 Big O Notation is a useful tool for comparing algorithms and choosing the best one for a situation.
 However, sometimes two algorithms may have the same Big O, but one is faster than the other.

-## 5. Optimizing Code With or Without Big O

-Big O Notation is a useful tool for comparing algorithms and choosing the best one for a situation.
-However, sometimes two algorithms may have the same Big O, but one is faster than the other.

 ### Selection Sort

 Selection Sort is a sorting algorithm that works by finding the smallest value in an array and swapping it with the first element, then repeating the process for the remaining elements until the array is sorted.
 This is the steps to perform a selection sort algorithm: